EFavDB/efavdb.github.io-src/content/articles/statistics/math-of-parking-tickets.md

 Notice that this is a decreasing function of $m$ -- the longer we leave the spot alone, the cheaper it gets per minute to risk a ticket.
-This occurs because we are guaraneed a ticket at long times, so the cost per ticket at long times must approach $C / m$, a decreasing function of $m$ (this assumes we can't get more than one ticket per day -- perhaps wrong?).
+This occurs because we are guaraneed a ticket at long times, so the cost per minute at long times must approach $C / m$, a decreasing function of $m$ (this assumes we can't get more than one ticket per day -- perhaps wrong?).